Supporting your Creative Project

 We will consider any project that can be described as art; it doesn't have to be painting, music, drama or dance.
 Our aim is to have a diverse mix of creative opportunities available within the area, that people can engage in.

-Here are some examples of projects we have supported recently:
+Here are some examples of projects we have supported over the years:

 Indigo Arts – ‘Big Busk’ 2019